21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 HOW LIFE TRANSITIONS FOLLOW A THREE-PHASE ARCHITECTURE MAPPED BY EVERY WISDOM TRADITION.
 WHY THE SKILLS THAT BUILT YOUR LIFE CANNOT CROSS THE THRESHOLD.
 WHAT BIRTH, PSYCHEDELIC CEREMONY, AND THE NATURAL WORLD SHARE IN COMMON.
 WHAT PSILOCYBIN RESEARCH REVEALS ABOUT IDENTITY CHANGE AND THE NEUROSCIENCE OF LETTING GO.
 THE OUROBOROS AS THE OLDEST MAP OF TRANSFORMATION.
 AND HOW TO RECOGNIZE WHICH CROSSING YOU ARE IN RIGHT NOW.

 Whether you are navigating a midlife transition, preparing for psilocybin ceremony, grieving the end of a relationship, or standing in the disorienting space between who you have been and who you are becoming, this post maps the territory you are in.
-As a psychedelic guide and integration coach who has facilitated hundreds of ceremonies and walked with people through career collapse, divorce, the death of loved ones, spiritual awakening, and the slow unraveling of identities that no longer fit, I have come to see a pattern so consistent it can only be called architecture.
+As a psychedelic guide and integration coach, I have come to see a pattern in life transitions so consistent it can only be called architecture.
 What follows draws from the anthropology of rites of passage, the neuroscience of psychedelic-assisted therapy, the Tibetan Buddhist teaching on bardos, the ancient symbol of the ouroboros, and the intelligence of the natural world to offer you a map for the crossing you are already in.

 Something in you already knows.